ethanmuz/Zooreka/Writeup.md

 Player 1 ––> Server: "1 roll" [Player 1 rolls dice]

-*Server rolls dice: 4 and food; Server moves Player 1 four spaces and gives everyone who's selection token is on food a food resource card*
+*Server rolls dice: 4 and food; Server moves Player 1 four spaces and gives everyone whose selection token is on food a food resource card*

 Server ––> All Players: "1 roll 4 food[24]" [Player 1 rolls a 4 and food resource, so Players 2 and 4 each get a food card]